 Tulum is a holiday paradise in the Quintana Roo region of Mexico, where a turquoise ocean and long, sandy beaches meet with palm trees and a jungle as far as the eye can see.
 As long as you are in the mood for tacos and don’t mind a casual setting, you can find quite a few decent restaurants both along the beach strip and in downtown Tulum.
 Use this foodie map to find the best eats while you’re on vacation.
 Directions in Tulum can be difficult as none of the places have a proper address, but my map got you covered.
 Navigate easily either by scrolling through the list on the right or by clicking the points on the map.
-Places are listed in no particular order.
+Places are listed in a geographical order.

 Taquería La Eufemia

 Not in the mood to leave the beach during the day?
 No worries, do like Taquería La Eufemia suggest: "Relax and eat some f*cking tacos."
 Their beach bar allows you to remain on your towel all day, licking sun, sipping to a Tecate or Pacifico, and munching fish tacos.
 Remember to specify that you want them tempura-fried.

 Don't believe the hype.
 Hartwood isn't as revolutionary as rumor has it – it's just a cozy, al fresco, jungle restaurant serving grilled food.
 A perfect place to enjoy a Tulum evening, if you can manage to get in.
 Located next to Mur Mur and opposite of the Parayso Hotel, the only way to get a seat is to show up when they open and book a table later in the week.
 Don't bother with the online reservations – they won't reply.